Jaicob/rails-docker/README.md

 Production
 ----
-Everyone's setup for production varies but using this setup you should be able to simply run your dockerized application wherever you plan on hosting you application so long as it is suited to run docker.
+Everyone's hosting for production varies, but using this setup you should be able to simply run your dockerized application wherever you plan on hosting your application, so long as it is able to run docker.
 Nginx and unicorn are run using supervisor which you can also easily configure yourself.

 Configuring
 ----
 Within the [example dockerfile](https://github.com/Jaicob/rails-docker/blob/master/Dockerfile.example) I indicated how you would provide your own configurations for nginx, unicorn and your own setup scripts.
-When your writing your dockerfile it would look like so.
+When you're writing you would include these lines for your own configs.

-#####Unicorn configurations
+#####Unicorn
 ```
 # Place custom unicorn configs here
 ADD config/unicorn.rb /etc/my-app/config/unicorn.rb
 ADD unicorn_init.sh /etc/init.d/unicorn
 ```

-#####Nginx configurations
+#####Nginx
 ```
 # Place custom nginx configs here
 COPY nginx-app-site.conf /etc/nginx/sites-enabled/default
 COPY nginx.conf /etc/nginx/nginx.conf
 ```
-#####Supervisor configurations
+#####Supervisor
 ```
 # Configure supervisor
 COPY supervisord.conf /etc/supervisor/conf.d/supervisord.conf